 A community of active researchers, dedicated teachers and excellent students makes up the Department of Computer Science at Clarkson University.
 Together, we pursue, develop and acquire the knowledge and skills that are necessary in a world that relies critically on computer technology.
-Faculty, undergraduates and graduate students in the department collaborate across disciplines to engage in research ranging from rehabilitation engineering projects to advanced digital arts.
+Faculty, undergraduates and graduate students in the department perform research in a wide range of areas spanning theory, artificial intelligence, security, software, systems and networks.
+A quick overview of research done in the department can be found here.

 Whether you're earning a BS, master’s or PhD in computer science at Clarkson, you will get hands-on experience developing software and software systems, incorporating aspects such as design, theory and application.
 This is done both inside and outside the classroom.
 For example, our department is home to Clarkson's famous COSI (Clarkson Open Source Institute) Lab — an environment for open-source projects.